Solving Expensive Optimization Problems in Dynamic Environments with Meta-learning: Empirical Results

 In this subsection, we investigate the performance of the proposed framework \texttt{MLO} against the state-of-the-art algorithms.
-To answer concern 1, the experimental results are analyzed in four parts, i.e., Wilcoxon signed-rank test, loss function curves, Scott-Knott test, and $A_{12}$ effect size.
+To answer concern 1, the experimental results are analyzed in four parts, i.e., Wilcoxon rank sum test, loss function curves, Scott-Knott test, and $A_{12}$ effect size.

-Based on the Wilcoxon signed-rank test, the statistical comparison results of $E_{BBC}$ values are shown in Table II and III in Appendix B of the supplementary material.
+Based on the Wilcoxon rank sum test, the statistical comparison results of $E_{BBC}$ values are shown in Table II and III in Appendix B of the supplementary material.
 From these results, it is evident that the proposed algorithm instances perform significantly better in $E_{BBC}$ metric than the other peer algorithms in all comparisons.

 To intuitively assess the solutions obtained by each algorithm during the evolutionary process, we record the loss function defined as follows: